 4. Derivative Entity Computational efficiency enhancement:

-5. Derivative Entity Measure Calculation: [Instrument, Measure] input to [Instrument, Measure] output is equivalently maintained in the Jacobian, although the real computation Jacobian may hold [Instrument-specific calibrated parameter] to [Instrument, Measure] Output map.
+5. Derivative Entity Measure Calculation: [Instrument, Manifest Measure] input to [Instrument, Manifest Measure] output is equivalently maintained in the Jacobian.
+Alternately, the computation may also hold [Latent State calibrated parameter] to [Instrument, Manifest Measure] Output map.

 1. The forward rates (or indeed any term instrument measures) need to evolve such that